Cllr Kirsten Galea

 Kirsten led our local campaign for step free access at Haydons Road Station and will continue putting pressure on the developer, Merton Council, Govia Thameslink & Network Rail until the Westbound platform is made accessible.

-If elected Kirsten will use her professional knowledge to ensure that the Council meet the needs of our diverse community, especially those of disabled people, older people and families with children, whether that is in housing, recreational facilities or mobility needs.
+As a local Councillor Kirsten will use her professional knowledge to ensure that the Council meet the needs of our diverse community, especially those of disabled people, older people and families with children, whether that is in housing, recreational facilities or mobility needs.